 And most importantly, remember that these are challenging times for all of us.
 It is not ‘business as usual’ nor is it ‘life as usual’ for anyone.
 Be supportive, be kind, and trust that your team will be doing the best they can in this strange new world.

 This is part of a series of posts that we have written to help companies communicate throughout the coronavirus crisis.
-Click here for other posts in the series.
+Take a look around LMC².

 Back to Practical PR tips for construction organisations